berkkirtay/blockchain-web-api/README.md

 ### The components I used:
 - The blockchain library I wrote and its API.
 - Node.js express for client requests
-- Ejs and CSS for frontend
+- Ejs and CSS for front end
-- Json files for basic local databases
-- MongoDB for express-session
+- MongoDB for blockchain database and express-session

 ### Web-api Example